Oil Based Stain Vs Water Based Stain for Decks

 Water based stains are more eco-friendly overall.
 They use water as the main solvent, which is safer for the environment.
 They also clean up easily with just soap and water, reducing chemical waste.

 Oil based stains use petroleum products.
-They take longer to break down and can harm soil and water.
-Spills are harder to clean and can cause lasting damage.
-Choosing water based stains helps protect nature and wildlife.
+They take longer to break down and can harm soil and water if spilled.
+Choosing water based stains helps protect nature and wildlife, especially near decks adjacent to gardens or water features.

 Cost Considerations